devoblazintrails/devoblazintrails.github.io/_pages/our-services.md

   <div class="column">
     <h2 class="centered"> ⭐ Why Love unITed? </h2>

-<p class="centered"> When you work with Love unITed Solutions, you're not just hiring a consultant—you’re gaining a committed partner who understands the balance between technology, people, and business growth.
+<p class="centered"> When you work with Love unITed Solutions, you're not just hiring a consultant, you’re gaining a committed partner who understands the balance between technology, people, and business growth.
 We bring hands-on Salesforce expertise with a personal touch and a deep understanding of what makes organizations work smarter.<br>
 <br>
 ✔️ Minority-founded, values-led consultancy<br>
 ✔️ Deep Salesforce expertise, human-first approach<br>